 Vinyl siding has further problems in the cold.
 Because vinyl is a type of plastic, it can become brittle in the extreme cold.
 If this happens, the material is now more likely to crack or break, particularly if it experiences a hard knock, such as a falling tree limb during a storm.

 Aluminum has similar issues.
 Although it won’t crack, it can dent easily, and the color can fade quickly, leaving a powdery residue behind on the exterior of your home.

 And no matter what type of siding you choose, it needs to help protect your home from not only moisture and the freeze/thaw cycle, it also needs to help provide the tight building envelope necessary to keeping heating bills from rising out of control.
 Not all sidings are paired easily within insulation, and in many cases they’re simply installed directly over the vapor barrier, providing no protection from cold air seeping in.

 Fiber cement siding easily solves the issues that other siding types face in cold climates.
 It’s been installed and tested in some of the harshest winter climates, and has succeeded year after year, proving its use and worth in cold climate installations.

 Fiber cement siding will not absorb moisture the way that wood will.
-For this reason, it is not subject to freeze/thaw conditions and will not expand or crack after a hard freeze.

 It is also not as brittle as vinyl, so even in extreme cold temperatures, it will not crack or split.
 This means that it won’t have the same amount of spring clean up and maintenance, even after a major storm or during an extreme cold spell.